Cardinals vs. Padres Player Props Betting Odds

-Player prop bet options for Juan Soto, Nolan Arenado and others are listed when the San Diego Padres visit the St. Louis Cardinals at Busch Stadium on Monday (first pitch at 7:45 PM ET).
+Player prop bet odds for Juan Soto, Nolan Arenado and others are listed when the San Diego Padres visit the St. Louis Cardinals at Busch Stadium on Tuesday (first pitch at 7:45 PM ET).

 Bet on this matchup or its props with BetMGM!